pixee/docs/docs/codemods/python/pixee_python_safe-lxml-parsing.md

 ---
-title: Use Safe Parsers in `lxml` Parsing Functions
+title: "Use Safe Parsers in `lxml` Parsing Functions"
 sidebar_position: 1
 ---